A woman holding different biohacking supplements

 Carbon 60 (C60)

-Carbon 60 is a powerful antioxidant known for its ability to protect cells from oxidative stress and reduce inflammation [16].
+Carbon 60 is a powerful antioxidant known for its anti-aging effects, and ability to protect cells from oxidative stress and reduce inflammation [16].
 Studies suggest it may extend lifespan by preventing cellular damage and enhancing overall health.

 Fisetin & Quercetin